-Normally ISAs fall into the estate when someone dies and are included in Inheritance Tax, losing their tax-free status.
+Normally, ISAs fall into your estate when you die and are included for Inheritance Tax, losing their tax-free status.
 If, however, they are passed to a surviving spouse or civil partner, they retain that status and are allocated as an additional allowance for that year to the legatee on top of their own £20,000.
 All accounts and investments must be changed to their name within 24 months.
 They remain tax-sheltered during the period of administration of the estate.